FAQ's

 Can I have access to the Zespri grower website, The Canopy?

-The Zespri Canopy website is a repository of information for Zespri kiwifruit growers and post-harvest facilities.
 Zespri's policy is to grant access only to parties linked to a Kiwifruit Property Identification Number (KPIN), as the site contains information not available in the public domain.
-Please email our Grower Support Services team at contact.canopy@zespri.com to request access.
+Please contact our Grower Support Services team on 0800 155 355 or by email contact.canopy@zespri.com to request access.

 Is Zespri Kiwifruit grown outside of New Zealand?